Imagine a Day: Plot

 This work of art contains paintings of great imagination that sometimes plays tricks on the eyes.
 It encourages the reader to think outside of the box and to make connotations to the world we live in.
 The book includes references to nature and all different things that one can imagine themselves doing.
-In addition to its literal meaning, the words aid to invoke ideas or feelings for the reader, by introducing phrases such as 'when you don't need wings to soar’ and 'when everything you build touches the sky.' to help create peculiar dreams of what life could be like.
+In addition to its literal meaning, the words aid to invoke ideas or feelings for the reader, by introducing phrases such as "when you don't need wings to soar" and "when everything you build touches the sky" to help create peculiar dreams of what life could be like.

 The powerful symbolism of the book works in unison with paintings and text to create deeper meaning.
-It symbolizes objects as more than just its arbitrary symbol, as the quotation ‘when a tree is a ladder between earth and air’ presents the tree as not just a piece of wood, with bark and branches growing from the ground, but as something to be recognized in a different fashion-as a ladder.
+It symbolizes objects as more than just its arbitrary symbol, as the quotation "when a tree is a ladder between earth and air" presents the tree as not just a piece of wood, with bark and branches growing from the ground, but as something to be recognized in a different fashion-as a ladder.
 By drawing on the tree’s connections with the earth and air, it also portrays the beauty of nature, and how to appreciate it.

 The publisher states on the inside cover of the book, that Rob Gonsalves "stretches the limits of visual exploration with his breathtaking paintings and encourages parents and children alike to look beyond the limits of the everyday world and imagine."

 Gonsalves provides images to his readers to worship imagination, as it can be very powerful.
 Thomson draws attention to this on the second last page, by depicting the Cathedral as the powerful symbol needed to see beyond the surface of true meaning.

 Although the connections to symbolism in the book may seem to be too complex for children to unravel, it is the purpose of imagination that Gonsalves and Thomson are stressing.
 The significant outcome to be acknowledged is how imagination has no limits, and how it makes the child feel while being taken to another world in their mind.

 Awards

-In 2005, Imagine a Day won the Governor General's Award for illustration, which had been presented to Gonsalves by the Governor General of Canada.
+In 2005, Imagine a Day won the Governor General's Award for English-language children's illustration, which had been presented to Gonsalves by the Governor General of Canada.

 Sarah L. Thomson has also won many awards for the books she has published on her own.